stashpad/bb2stashpad/README.md

 # Bytebase to Stashpad

 Use these bytebase-to-stashpad scripts to migrate Bytebase to Stashpad.
+This will copy over your Bytebase data to the Stashpad app directory.

 ## Requirements

-- Install Stashpad
+- Install Stashpad at stashpad.com
 - Install [`curl`](https://curl.se/download.html) -- only necessary for auto execution

 ## MacOs